Watauga submits two plans for early voting to state, one plan for Election Day sites

 Hayes stated that the university is steadfast in its commitment to collaborating with the Watauga County Board of Elections to establish a voting site on campus as App State officials “recognize the enormous responsibility the board of elections has to ensure all voters can perform their civic duty.”

-Hodges pushed for the use of the Blue Ridge Ballroom as the board already knew it could work for polling, and said the room has become the county's most heavily used voting site.
+Hodges continued to push for the use of the Blue Ridge Ballroom as the board already knew it could work for polling, and said the room has become the county’s most heavily used voting site.
 Of the 12 community members who spoke during the public comment portion of the meeting, eight were in favor of keeping the student union polling site.

 Adam Zebzda, the director of external affairs for App State’s Student Government Association, said he wanted to ensure that the voices of students was heard as a voting site on campus was of “upmost importance” for the student body.